GREEK Turkey Soup – Avgolemono

 Instructions

-• Bring the broth to a simmer.
+• Bring the broth to a simmer in a large soup pot, about 20-minutes.

 • Add garlic, oregano bundle and mushrooms, and simmer just until mushrooms are soft.